Mister Rogers' Neighborhood: Reruns

 Only a few episodes of the series have been released to DVD by Anchor Bay Entertainment, although some earlier compilation-based releases were issued on VHS by Playhouse Video during the mid-1980s.
 100 episodes have subsequently been released as part of Amazon Video.
-A DVD set titled the It's a Beautiful Day Collection, containing 30 episodes from the second series, was released on March 27, 2018 by PBS.
+A DVD set titled the It's a Beautiful Day Collection, containing 30 episodes from the second series, was released on March 27, 2018, by PBS.

 Twitch marathons

 On May 11, 2017, streaming video platform Twitch announced with The Fred Rogers Company that 886 episodes of Mister Rogers' Neighborhood would be streamed live on the Internet over an 18-day period (although several episodes were skipped over during the marathon, most notably the 1983 "Conflict" episodes).
 The marathon began on May 15, 2017, at noon PT and ended on June 3, 2017.
 The marathon included many Mister Rogers episodes that had only aired once before.
-During the live stream, viewers were encouraged to support their local PBS station.

-Mister Rogers' Neighborhood joined other popular PBS shows, including The Joy of Painting and The French Chef, that have been streamed on the Twitch service.
+During the live stream, viewers were encouraged to support their local PBS station.Mister Rogers' Neighborhood joined other popular PBS shows, including The Joy of Painting and The French Chef, that have been streamed on the Twitch service.

 On March 20, 2018, Twitch began streaming a 90-episode marathon to commemorate Rogers' 90th birthday, followed by a repeat marathon of the series.

 International Broadcast

 In the Canadian province of Ontario, the show was broadcast on TVOntario from 1970 to 1989.
-These broadcasts could also be seen in US cities close to Canadian border.
+These broadcasts could also be seen in U.S. cities close to Canadian border.

+Digital Platforms

+In late May 2024, it was announced that online streaming platform Pluto TV would be creating a dedicated 24/7 channel for Mister Rogers Neighborhood as the program was available already on-demand.
+On June 10, the channel was launched.
+The show is also among the shows broadcast by the free streaming channel PBS Retro launched in April 2024.